Cutter & Buck on Shopify: Premium Golf & Corporate Polos

 - What your pricing rule is — category-aware markup (your $30 polo and your $260 puffer should not use the same multiplier), tiered pricing, and price floors written as one rule that re-runs every sync.

-- Whether each style shows up as one product with a color picker, or one product per color (with ~190 colors across the catalog, country-club pro shops often go one-per-color so each polo color gets its own product page next to a tee-time email blast).
+- Whether each style shows up as one product with a color picker, or one product per color (with nearly 200 colors across the catalog, country-club pro shops often go one-per-color so each polo color gets its own product page next to a tee-time email blast).

 Make those four choices, click save, and the Cutter & Buck catalog imports, inventory syncs, and pricing recalculates on its own.